Non-fillability of overtwisted contact manifolds via polyfolds: Abstract

 \section{Abstract}

 We prove that any weakly symplectically fillable contact manifold is tight.
 Furthermore we verify the strong Weinstein conjecture for contact manifolds that appear as the concave boundary of a directed symplectic cobordism whose positive boundary satisfies the weak-filling condition and is overtwisted.
+Similar results are obtained in the presence of bordered Legendrian open books whose binding--complement has vanishing second Stiefel--Whitney class.
 The results are obtained via polyfolds.